colinmarc/colinmarc.github.com/literacy.md

 Let me back up a second.
 Let's say I want to pop some popcorn for a night of sniffling over *The Notebook*.
 My microwave's interface is extremely low-level.
 The information it really wants is "how long do I cook this for?
 How much power do I use?".
-To give it that information, I press a bunch of digits.
-I mess that part up pretty often.
+To give it that information, I press a bunch of digits - I mess that part up pretty often.
 I'm converting the information into mechanical symbols, and then entering those symbols physically, and then the microwave is converting that information back into the concepts it understands.